 In the first in a new series, Charlotte Rankin explores how you can make the most of your sightings through wildlife recording.

 Across the UK, over 4.5 million wildlife records are generated each year by tens of thousands of volunteer recorders.
-These records underpin much of our understanding of the status of wildlife in the UK.
-The recording effort and expertise of volunteer wildlife recorders enables conservationists and researchers to monitor and protect wildlife.
+These records underpin much of our understanding of the status of wildlife in the UK, enabling conservationists and researchers to monitor and protect wildlife.

-There is a long tradition of biological recording in the UK.
-It dates back to the mid-1600s when John Ray – known as ‘the father of recording’ – catalogued and documented species observed during his travels around Britain.
-During the late 18th century and 19th century, natural history societies and naturalist field clubs formed.
-This brought together local naturalists to observe, study and record local wildlife.
+There is a long tradition of biological recording.
+In the UK, it dates back to the mid-1600s when John Ray – known as ‘the father of recording’ – catalogued and documented species observed during his travels around Britain.
+During the late 18th century and 19th century, natural history societies and naturalist field clubs formed, bringing together naturalists to observe, study and record local wildlife.

 Today, as many as 70,000 volunteers submit records each year.
 This may be through involvement in focused projects or through species recording schemes, local environmental record centres and online recording websites.
-The National Biodiversity Network Atlas is the UK’s largest collection of biodiversity data and to date, holds over 223 million wildlife records from across the UK.
+Many of these schemes feed into the National Biodiversity Network Atlas.
+The NBN Atlas is the UK’s largest collection of biodiversity data and to date, holds over 223 million wildlife records from across the UK.
 Wildlife recording has become an integral part of nature conservation.

-Many will be aware of the impact of taking part in structured citizen science and monitoring schemes.
-But perhaps less known is the invaluable impact of general and less ‘structured’ recording via recording websites or direct record submission to national recording schemes and environmental records centres.
-Whether recording wildlife observations in the garden, on a walk or at a nature reserve, invaluable contributions can be made wherever you are and whatever time of year.
+Many will be aware of the value of taking part in structured citizen science and monitoring projects.
+But perhaps less known is the invaluable impact of general and less ‘structured’ recording via recording websites, or direct record submission to national recording schemes and local records centres.
+Whether recording wildlife observations in the garden, on a walk or at a nature reserve, your records make a real difference wherever you are and whatever time of year.

 What makes up a wildlife record?